aleshaleksey/fansys23/07-magic-and-spellcasting.md

 > **Example 1:** *If the 6th level aquamancer Liira has declared 3 MP dice and attempts to counter-spell the ["melt"](08-spell-list.md#melt) spell cast by a pyromancer who has used 3 MP dice in the casting, she would make a plain roll since fire and water are opposite spell types.
 Since the mana dice use is the same (3 vs 3), there are no bonuses or penalties, but she does have advantage on the roll.
 So if Liira has a +9 to WIS based attacks (WIS+SAP), she will roll at advantage with no bonus or penalty [3D12 drop lowest + 9].
 In this case Liira has an excellent chance of countering the pyromancer's spell.*

-> **Example 2:** *If we extend the above example and the same pyromancer has used 4 MP dice in the casting, she will have a penalty of -1 (3 vs 4), and she will not have advantage.
+> **Example 2:** *If we extend the above example and the same pyromancer has used 4 MP dice in the casting, Liira will have a penalty of -1 (3 vs 4), and she will not have advantage.
 So in this case she would roll [2D12 + 8].
 In this case, her chances of success are not as good, but unless the pyromancer is particularly talented, Liira still has a higher than 50:50 chance of success.*

 > **Example 3:** *The same aquamancer Liira, encounters the elemental sage Lapiz, and requests a duel.
 Lapiz casts ["winter's grasp"](08-spell-list.md#winters-grasp) at 5 MP dice to test Liira's mettle.
 Since this a water type spell and Liira is also an aquamancer, the counter roll is at disadvantage.
 Furthermore Liira is 6th level and can only declare 3 MP dice, so she will have a -2 penalty to the roll.
 Thus She will roll [3D12 drop highest + 7].
 Liira's chances of coming out unharmed from this silly duel of hers are not good!*